 - Bath/Shower Attendant

 Light housekeeping is generally included in the duties and responsibilities of a home health caregiver; however, general housekeeping is NOT.

-A respite caregiver and companion offers value in the area of relieving a family member or staying with a patient to ensure their safety.
+A respite caregiver and companion offers value by relieving a family member or staying with a patient to ensure their safety.
 Other routine duties may be provided as needed.

 Bath and/or shower services are sometimes short-term after a patient goes home from the hospital or rehab facility.
-Or it can be a regular part of a patient’s routine once or twice a week.
+Or it can be a regular part of a patient’s routine once, twice, or several times a week.

 The Projects Coordinator plans activities as needed to enhance or encourage a client’s wellbeing by way of engagement using brain power and motor skills.

 It may seem odd to have a designated driver, shopper, cook, meal planner, and salon & spa specialist directly associated with a home health care agency.
 That’s the value of merging ecosystems.